Everyday Noise & Hearing Protection Checkup | UCSF EARS

 Hobbies and “big sound” moments

 How often do these come up?
-Rare / once in a while
+Rare

-Hearing protection habits (earplugs / earmuffs)
+Hearing protection habits

 Protection

-What kind do you use?
+What do you usually use?

-Symptoms and worry level
+Symptoms and safety check

 Now